cicsdev/cics-java-liberty-springboot-link/README.md

 `callMeFromCICS()` is the method that CICS will invoke when you perform an `EXEC CICS LINK PROGRAM(YOSPRING)`.
 This is specified by the `@CICSProgram` annotation.
 The code obtains the current channel and gets a container in order to obtain the data passed by the calling COBOL program.
 It then creates a message in the `MessageRespoitory`.

 ## License
-This project is licensed under [Apache License Version 2.0](LICENSE).
+This project is licensed under [Eclipse Public License - v 2.0](LICENSE).